 I’m not saying relationships are terrible and you need to break up with your boyfriend or girlfriend immediately to fully become independent and to find yourself.
 But I want you to know that the most important thing you need to do is to take time and figure out who you are.
 Go discover yourself.
 Go on adventures, meet new friends, travel, eat a lot of pizza and binge watch as many shows as you want and know that you are an independent woman who doesn’t need any version of a man to exist.
 Love doesn’t only come in the form of “significant other.”

 Love yourself.
 Love who you are.
 Love your friends.
 Love your family.
 Love your life.
-That is the key in finding who you are.
+That is the key to finding who you are.
 That is the key to happiness.

 Published by Taylor Vazquez